ChristopherKenny2k/iRacingSessionAnalyser/README.md

 ## 📝 License

-This project is open source if  anything used in any future commercial or open source project, ackowledgements would be appreciated but are not neccessary.
+This project is open source if  anything used in any future commercial or open source project, acknowledgements would be appreciated but are not neccessary.

 ## 🏁 Acknowledgments